 Every Friday in fall and spring, all 1,000+ Red Wing students in grades K-7 who ride the school bus are dropped off early so they can walk the last 10 to 15 minutes to school with friends and teachers.
-Burnside principal Sheila Beckner says, "Walking as a school community is the perfect way to start our Fridays.
-Our kids love it, and some teachers say their students are more focused after Bus Stop and Walk--kids are more ready to start the school day right."
+Feedback from teachers, parents and administrators has been overwhelmingly positive!

 Explore with one of our Neighborhood Walking Maps.
 Learn routes with secret spots along the way.
 Maps tell you how far the routes are and how long it takes at both a brisk and relaxed pace.
 Print one from the link below or find them at numerous businesses and facilities around town.